Spectroscopy and Decay Properties of Excited Charmonium States: Mass Spectrum of charmonia

 For the spin-singlet $h_c$ states, the mass of $h_c(1P)$ is 3521.12 MeV, which is in good agreement with the experimental value, differing by only 4 MeV.
-The model we used shows a high accuracy in description of the ground states.
+The model we used shows a high accuracy in {the} description of the ground states.
 The $h_c(2P)$ state has not yet been explicitly observed experimentally.
 Our model predicts its mass to be approximately 3.94 GeV, which may be confirmed in future experiments.

 In our calculation, the mass of $\psi(1D)$ is overestimated by 26 MeV, with a predicted value of 3799.8 MeV compared to the experimental value of $3773.7\pm0.7$ MeV.
 The predicted value of $\psi(2D)$ is 4142.7 MeV, which is 48 MeV lower than the experimental value of $4191\pm5$ MeV.
-Nevertheless, our result still offers better agreement with the experimental data than those obtained from MGI model and NR model~\cite{Li:2009zu,Wang:2019mhs}.
+Nevertheless, our result still offers better agreement with the experimental data than those obtained from the MGI model and NR model~\cite{Li:2009zu,Wang:2019mhs}.

 We predict the mass of $3^3 {D}_1$ to be 4422.8 MeV, and consider it as $Y(4500)$.
 This result is slightly lower than the experimental value ${ 4484.7\pm13.3\pm24.1 }$, with a deviation of approximately 62 MeV~\cite{Zhou:2024hpq}.
-This discrepancy suggests that $Y(4500)$ may contain non-charmonium components, such as a possible tetraquark configuration.
-For $Y(4710)$, the predicted mass is 4659.5 MeV, which is closed to the experimental value $4708^{+17}_{-15}\pm21$ MeV~\cite{Zhou:2024hpq}, supporting the assumption of its being the $4^3 {D}_1$ state.
-The predicted masses of higher excited states are also presented in Table~\ref{tab2.2}.
+This discrepancy suggests that $Y(4500)$ may contain noncharmonium components, such as a possible tetraquark configuration.
+For $Y(4710)$, the predicted mass is 4659.5 MeV, which is {close} to the experimental value of $4708^{+17}_{-15}\pm21$ MeV~\cite{Zhou:2024hpq}, supporting the assumption of its being the $4^3 {D}_1$ state.
+The predicted masses of higher excited states are also presented in Table~\ref{tab2.1}.

-Following the presentation of the mass spectra of the $c\bar{c}$ meson family, it is essential to delve a more detailed examination of their decay properties, as presented in the subsequent section.
+Following the presentation of the mass spectra of the $c\bar{c}$ meson family, it is essential {to delve into a more detailed examination} of their decay properties, as presented in the subsequent section.